GibsDev/gibsdev.com/public/about.md

     - Building
     - Action sports
     - 3D Printing
-- Staying active with some my favorite sports:
+- Doing any of my favorite sports:
     - Mountain Biking
     - Skiing
     - Snowboarding
     - Skateboarding
     - Tennis
-    - Pool (not that active I guess)
+    - Pool
     - Bowling
 - Riding around on 2 wheeled motor vehicles

-and probably listening to music at the same time.
+- Any of the above and probably listening to music at the same time.